-Warning: Do not pump the brake pedal.
-Doing so interrupts operation of the ABS and can increase braking distance.

-Warning: Always maintain a safe distance from the vehicle in front of you and be aware of hazardous driving conditions.
+- Warning: Do not pump the brake pedal.
+Doing so interrupts operation of the ABS and can increase braking distance. - ▲ Warning: Always maintain a safe distance from the vehicle in front of you and be aware of hazardous driving conditions.
 While the ABS can improve stopping distance, it cannot overcome the laws of physics.
 It also does not prevent the danger of hydroplaning (where a layer of water prevents direct contact between the tires and the road).

-Automatic Emergency Braking is designed to automatically brake in situations where a collision is considered imminent (see Automatic Emergency Braking on page 118).
+Automatic Emergency Braking is designed to automatically brake in situations where a collision is considered imminent (see Automatic Emergency Braking on page 135).

-▲ Warning: Automatic Emergency Braking is not designed to prevent a collision.
+- Warning: Automatic Emergency Braking is not designed to prevent a collision.
 At best, it can minimize the impact of a frontal collision by attempting to reduce your driving speed.
-Depending on Automatic Emergency Braking to avoid a collision can result in serious injury or death.
+Depending on Automatic Emergency Braking to avoid a collision can result in serious injury or death. - Caution: In emergency situations, if the brakes are not functioning properly, press and hold the Park button on the gear selector to bring the vehicle to a stop.
+Do not use this method to stop the vehicle unless absolutely necessary.